What Finance Professionals Need to Know About AI in 2026

 By 2026, artificial intelligence has moved from the innovation slide deck into the daily reality of finance and accounting teams across Europe.
 Month-end narratives get a first draft in seconds.
 Invoices are read and coded automatically.
 Variance explanations that used to eat an afternoon are sketched in a minute.
 But there is a sharp line between teams that use AI as a disciplined productivity tool and teams that treat it as a magic calculator.
 This course keeps you firmly on the disciplined side.

 The single most important sentence in this whole course is this: AI drafts and accelerates; the qualified professional verifies and decides.
 Everything else — the prompts, the workflows, the tooling — hangs off that sentence.
+Read it again, because most of the mistakes finance teams make with AI come from quietly dropping the second half.

 An important boundary before we start